-Scott’s thought of getting a job, but with a 98% unemployment rate, on an island of 5,000 residents, the possibilites are slim.
+Scott considered getting a job, but with a 98% unemployment rate, on an island of 5,000 residents, the possibilities are slim.

 I worry that Scott and Kevin will resort to joining the local men who gather in the park to drink and watch traffic go by, while sitting in Providencia’s both indoor and outdoor furniture of choice…the molded plastic chair.
 As far as I know, there are no rehab facilities on the island, so I hope it doesn’t come to that.

-The Americans here in the anchorage gathered on Sea Life for a 4th of July cook out, and we spent an afternoon playing Jenga at a local restaurant (hard to balance blocks at anchor).
+The Americans here in the anchorage gathered on Sea Life for a 4th of July cook out, and we spent an afternoon playing Jenga at a local restaurant (it’s hard to balance blocks at anchor).

 One evening we met on Jack and Monique’s catamaran, s/v Aloha (I am so jealous of their huge, open cockpit!) to celebrate our friend Rachel’s birthday.
-She and her husband are from Baltimore…yay!
+As I’ve mentioned, she and her husband are from Baltimore!